 - Marketing Qualified Leads (MQLs) are ready to be contacted by a sales rep based on responses to campaigns, e.g., filling in a web form or downloading an ebook.

 - Sales accepted leads (SALs) are MQLs that have been passed on to sales reps to contact and convert to a business opportunity.

-- SQLs are prospects that have been contacted by a sales rep to explore their interest and actual ability to purchase.
+- Sales Qualified Leads (SQLs) are prospects that have been contacted by a sales rep to explore their interest and actual ability to purchase.
 Leads become sales qualified once they have a clear idea of what they need in a solution, know their budget, and have been nurtured by marketing and sales.
-Once qualified, they can move down the sales funnel,.
+Once qualified, they can move down the sales funnel.